ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Bluetooth vs. other technologies

 The above taxonomy and threat analysis focus on Location-tracking Tags.
 They are protocol-independent; if a Tag were designed for crowd-sourced location tracking using a technology other than Bluetooth, they would still apply.
-The key attributes are the functionalities and physical properties of the accessory from the user’s perspective: the accessory must be small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
+The key attributes are the functionalities and physical properties of the Accessory from the user’s perspective: the Accessory must be small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
 While many GPS based location trackers are not explicitly designed for crowd-sourced location tracking, relying instead on cellular or satellite transmission, they offer different affordances that can have a critical impact on safety, including increased location precision and real-time tracking.
 Manufacturers of these trackers are strongly encouraged to add bluetooth crowd-sourced functionality so that DULT Protocols can be supported by GPS trackers.

 ## Possible Attacks on the DULT Protocol

 There are several different ways an Attacker could attempt to circumvent the DULT Protocol in order to track a Victim without their consent or otherwise take advantage of the Crowdsourced Network.
-These include deploying multiple Tags to follow a single Victim, using non-conformant accessories and/or Devices, and taking advantage of possible differences between Crowdsourced Network implementations.
+These include deploying multiple Tags to follow a single Victim, using non-conformant Accessories and/or Devices, and taking advantage of possible differences between Crowdsourced Network implementations.
 This section includes a threat prioritization framework that assesses the risk of these attacks and how these risks may be mitigated.

 ### Threat Prioritization Framework for DULT Threat Model